sainikumara/compressao-sem-perdas/documentation/Testing_documentation.md

 Currently this is likely to reveal that the packaging does not in fact produce a smaller file size, but that will hopefully be fixed soon.

+The current performance on different natural language text files can be observed in this chart:

 <img src="https://github.com/sainikumara/compressao_sem_perdas/blob/master/documentation/performance.png" width="500">